Zander-M75/Wild-Weather-Dashboard/README.md

 ## Contact
-My GitHub username is: Zander-M75
-My email address is: zandermarenberg@gmail.com
+My GitHub username is: Zander-M75, and my email address is: zandermarenberg@gmail.com